You are here

 The Meridian Library District has a compelling interest in ensuring uninterrupted public access to all of the resources of our libraries for our patrons, and therefore any persons who desire to engage in petitioning, leafletting, soliciting or conducting of surveys (collectively “petitioning”) on MLD property must first visit with the on-site Library director or his/her designee in order to receive site-specific directions on any applicable time, location, and related rules for that activity.
 No petitioning is permitted inside any library, and please note that panhandling and selling of goods or services are prohibited anywhere on MLD property.
 The Library, Friends of the Meridian Library, and Meridian Library Foundation are exempt from the above policy for purposes benefiting the library.

 The Board of Trustees of the Meridian Library District delegates to the Director or designee the authority to enforce the Code of Conduct, including the authority to suspend the library privileges of individuals who violate the policy.
 Authorized library staff members shall follow the procedures set out to enforce the library’s use rules in a fair and reasonable manner.
 Authorized staff members include administrators, managers, supervisors, or staff members designated by a supervisor to intervene with patrons to secure compliance with library use rules.

 Such revocation shall be in writing and shall be effective upon receipt of the suspension letter or upon the letter being sent to the patron’s physical or email address on file with the Library.
-A patron whose privilege(s) has been limited or revoked may appeal the limitation or revocation of the privilege(s) by filing a written appeal with the Director within ten (10) days from the date of the issuance of the written revocation.
+A patron whose privilege(s) has been limited or revoked may appeal the limitation or revocation of the privilege(s) by filing a written appeal with the Director, or designee, within ten (10) days from the date of the issuance of the written revocation.

 Patrons have the right to request a Board review of any suspension that exceeds thirty days as outlined in the suspension notice.

 The Board of Trustees decision is final.